 If you recently brought your new friend home from a shelter where they felt insecure – especially if they spent time on the mean streets beforehand fending for themselves – they are likely stressed.

-Or, if your dog recently spent any time at the vet’s because of a major illness or operation, this of course can cause them stress as well.
+Or, if your dog recently spent any time at the vet’s because of a major illness or operation, th

-But beyond these obvious stressors, there are other not-so-obvious ones that can cause distress and subsequent illness such as:
+But beyond these obvious stressors, there are other not-so-obvious ones that can cause distress and subsequent illness.

-- The Wrong Type of Food in the Wrong Amounts
+- The Wrong Type of Dog Food in the Wrong Amounts

 Also, are they eating too much food?
-This is equally stressful if your dog becomes obese as it hinders their quality of life.
+This is equally stressful as obesity hinders your pet’s quality of life.

 - Discomfort of Any Kind